LinkWoong/SURF2017/README.md

 <br>

 Our goal is to implement the neural style transfer by using [cycleGAN](https://arxiv.org/abs/1705.09966).
+At the same time, we also want to take one step further by using [CAN](https://arxiv.org/abs/1706.07068), which could generate image itself after a well-feed training process.

 ## 2. Framework